-Anyone headed to the northern Outer Banks will face a lengthy detour for two weeks this winter and spring, when the state Department of Transportation closes the U.S. 64 bridge over the Alligator River for repairs.
+Anyone headed to the northern Outer Banks will face a lengthy detour for this week, when the state Department of Transportation closes the U.S. 64 bridge over the Alligator River for repairs.

 The Lindsay C. Warren Bridge stretches nearly 3 miles across the Alligator River between Tyrrell and Dare counties.
 The two-lane bridge, with a swing-span near the middle to allow boats to pass through, was completed in 1962 and is considered out of date.